void

 Symbol in stories of war heroism

 Mucius and his burnt hand often appears as symbolism in stories about heroic deeds that the press of the Dual Monarchy printed during the war, particularly during the summer of 1915.
 References can also be found in the Czech press, even before the war.
-Amongst the papers who printed these stories in 1915 were Neue Freie Presse and Pester Lloyd.
+Amongst the papers that printed these stories in 1915 were Neue Freie Presse and Pester Lloyd.
 One such story appeared in June 1915 and was printed in several newspapers, including Pester Lloyd.
-It refers to an attack on Italian coastal defences by Porto Corsini on 24 May 1915, led by admiral Miklos Horthy.
-The admiral is better known as the inter-war and World War II Hungarian dictator who led his country to war as an allied of Nazi Germany.
+It refers to an attack on Italian coastal defences by Porto Corsini on 24 May 1915, led by Admiral Miklos Horthy.
+The admiral is better known as the inter-war and World War II Hungarian dictator who led his country to war as an ally of Nazi Germany.

 Reuse of themes